Teen Events & Programs

-- Opportunities throughout Loudoun for teens to volunteer and help in the community
+- Opportunities for teens to volunteer and help in the community throughout the county.

-- Assessments and long range planning for services to youth and families
+- Assessments and long-range planning for youth and families.

 - Development of and participation in private / public collaborative efforts to fill gaps in services.

-- Information and referral across department / service lines, publication of comprehensive resource guides to youth services and awareness of campaign materials.
+- Information and referral, publication of comprehensive resource guides and awareness of campaign materials.

-- Community education efforts through community groups and schools such as theater productions aimed at AIDS, teen pregnancy prevention, and tobacco use prevention.
+- Community education efforts through community groups and schools, including theater productions aimed at AIDS, teen pregnancy prevention, and tobacco use prevention.

-The Loudoun County Department of Parks, Recreation, and Community Services provides diverse and inclusive youth outreach services and programs, targeting antisocial behaviors, juvenile delinquency, school drop-out prevention, and the promotion of personal responsibility in youth through the cultivation of their self-esteem and self-image.
+PRCS provides diverse and inclusive youth outreach services targeting antisocial behaviors, juvenile delinquency, school drop-out prevention and the promotion of personal responsibility through the cultivation of self-esteem and self-image.

 Youth Advisory Council

-The Youth Advisory Council (YAC) is a student led organization of highly motivated teens who reside in Loudoun County Virginia.
-As a leadership development, community service, and civic engagement program, YAC is mentored by Loudoun County Parks, Recreation and Community Services Youth Initiative and Teen Services Specialists.
+The Youth Advisory Council (YAC) is a student-led organization of highly motivated teens who reside in Loudoun County.
+As a leadership-development, community-service and civic-engagement program, mentoring is provided by PRCS Youth Initiative and Teen Services specialists.

-YAC hosts four committees, each with elected chairs who report to the elected YAC Board Members.
-New YAC members are welcome to join any of the committees below based on operational needs.
+YAC hosts four committees with elected chairs who report to the elected YAC Board members.
+New members are welcome to join the following committees based on operational needs.

-- Programming: Plan, organize, and implement events such as Battle of the Bands, LoCo ImprovFest or Step Up Loudoun.
+- Programming: Plan, organize and implement events (e.g., Battle of the Bands, LoCo ImprovFest, Step Up Loudoun).

 - Creative: Maintain the YAC website Opens a New Window. and host public speaking events for teens.